 Answer questions and see how you rank against other players.Play Now

-In the 1950s, Della Reese began making records and performing on TV variety shows.
-From 1969 to 1970, she hosted a TV talk show while guest starring on many other shows into the 1980s, including Sanford and Son and Picket Fences.
-In 1987, she was nominated for a Best Female Soloist in Gospel Music Grammy Award, and in the 1990s, she landed a starring role on television's Touched By An Angel.
+Born in Michigan in 1931, Della Reese began making records and performing on television variety shows in the 1950s.
+From 1969 to 1970, she hosted a TV talk show called Della.
+Reese guest-starred on many other shows into the 1980s, including Sanford and Son and Picket Fences.
+In 1987, she was nominated for a Gospel Music Grammy Award (best female soloist), and in the 1990s, she landed a starring role on TV's Touched by An Angel.

 © 2013 A+E Networks.
 All rights reserved.